-The State of Louisiana, in collaboration with Mayor-President Kip Holden and the Baton Rouge Area Chamber, captured this internationally renowned company with incentives to locate downtown.
+The State of Louisiana, in collaboration with former Mayor-President Kip Holden and the Baton Rouge Area Chamber, captured this internationally renowned company with incentives to locate downtown.
 Complementing this unique partnership is the commitment from Louisiana State University (LSU) to increase computer related graduates, along with riverfront property improvements from The Baton Rouge Area Foundation and Commercial Properties Realty Trusts.
-The IBM offices are expected to provide over 800 new jobs within the capital region.